jacobzhang22/efficient-inference-system/README.md

 </table>

 Without caching, decode cost rises rapidly as prompt length grows because the model is repeatedly rerun on the current sequence.
 With caching, generated-token latency stays much flatter because the system reuses paged K/V and only processes the newest token during decode.

+Caching is slower at short prompts because prefill overhead dominates, but it becomes beneficial once prompt length is large enough for decode reuse to amortize that cost.

 #### Memory behavior